-Columbus, writer/director Kogonda’s directorial debut, is a masterwork of spatial and auditory control, suggesting a talent of much greater experience behind the camera.
-Kogonda fills every frame with visual wonder in a serene film that serves as a meditative tale of the restorative properties of architecture and the space in which we reside.
+Columbus, writer/director Kogonada’s directorial debut, is a masterwork of spatial and auditory control, suggesting a talent of much greater experience behind the camera.
+Kogoanda fills every frame with visual wonder in a serene film that serves as a meditative tale of the restorative properties of architecture and the space in which we reside.
 With exceptional performances from John Cho, Haley Lu Richardson, Michelle Forbes, Rory Culkin, and Parker Posey, Columbus is a quietly engaging, contemplative story about two people whose lives intersect at the most opportune time.

 Jin (Cho) travels to Columbus, Indiana, after his father, a well-respected architecture scholar, falls ill.
 While waiting to see if his father’s condition improves, Jin meets Casey (Richardson), a local girl whose love for architecture makes her small town feel cosmopolitan.
 As they grow closer, they explore their conflicted emotions about their parents and examine their own individual reluctance to move forward in their lives.